moorara/interview/cheatsheets/1-algorithms.md

 **Overlapping Subproblems**

   1. Implement a simple recursive algorithm for the problem using the optimal sub-structure.
-  2. **Top-down with memorization**: modify the recursive algorithm to save the result of each subproblem and do not solve the same subproblems again.
+  2. **Top-down with memoization**: modify the recursive algorithm to save the result of each subproblem and do not solve the same subproblems again.
   3. **Bottom-up**: solve the subproblems from the smallest size to the largest, and save the solution (a notion of size for the problem is required).
      Each subproblem is solved only once, and when solving a subproblem, all of the smaller subproblems are already solved.